nathanntk/DynamicImageViewer/readme.txt

 		get recommended to the user
 		- scan the QR code given with the expo go app on your phone and the app will begin deploying for user development

-Screenshots of the app can be found at the base directory of the project folder